zendesk/linksf/README.md

 ### Deploy

-`rake deploy` will generate static assets then use the `s3cmd` CLI tool to upload them to AWS.
+`rake deploy:development` and `rake deploy:production` will generate static assets then use the `s3cmd` CLI tool to upload them to AWS.

-The latest deploy should be available at http://link-sf.com.
+The latest production deploy should be available at http://link-sf.com.

+The latest development deploy should be available at http://dev.link-sf.com.

 ### Build process